 The practice operates a daily triage system which assists the GPs to manage requests for same day appointments and ensures that patients are seen by an appropriate health professional within a sensible timescale.
-Patients requesting an urgent or same day appointment will be assessed by a GP or nurse prescriber.
+Patients requesting an urgent or same day appointment will be assessed by a GP, Nurse Practitioner or Nurse Prescriber.
 In discussion with the patient he or she will decide whether you need to be seen at the surgery, or whether some advice or prescription is sufficient.
 Our advanced nurse practitioner, practice nurse and HCAs work alongside the GPs to ensure this service meets the needs of our patients.
 Routine appointments are available to book up to four weeks in advance.

 It is preferable to book an appointment in advance if you wish to see a particular doctor, or wish to discuss an ongoing health problem with the same doctor.
 Whilst the practice strives to ensure that you see the doctor of your choice it may not be possible to offer an early appointment if surgeries are already fully booked, or if the doctor has been on leave.